Cardboard Catering Trays

 Cardboard Trays With Handles For Easy Carrying

-Cardboard trays with handles help staff move heavy or multi-item servings more easily.
-These handled trays work especially well during corporate events, school functions, bakery rush orders, and café service where movement between counters and seating areas is frequent.
-The handle area is shaped to support weight evenly so the tray does not tilt while carrying.
+Cardboard trays with handles help staff move heavy or multi-item servings with more control.
+These handled trays are used during corporate events, school functions, bakery rush orders, and café service where movement between counters and seating areas is frequent.
+The handle area is shaped to support weight more evenly so the tray is less likely to tilt while being carried.

-Handle-based trays give servers more control during movement.
-The extra grip area helps prevent slipping when the tray holds many items or heavier products.
-These trays are practical when staff must carry trays over longer distances, such as across halls, outdoor venues, or large dining areas.
+Handle-based trays provide a defined grip point for movement.
+The added grip area helps reduce slipping when the tray holds many items or heavier products.
+These trays are useful when staff carries trays over longer distances, such as across halls, outdoor venues, or large dining areas.

 Why Handle Trays Improve Service

-Handle trays reduce the strain on staff and help maintain clean serving.
+Handle trays reduce strain and help keep items steady during carrying.

-• Helps during large events with repeat trips
+• Helps with repeat trips during larger events

 Handle Type Grip Level Material Best Food Type Finish